You would be forgiven for thinking this is a Valentine’s Day post given the title I’ve chosen. Please rest assured it’s not.

 We’ll definitely miss aspects of our old life.
-Some things we once loved but can no longer do, become real losses.
+Some things we once loved but can no longer do, become lifelong losses.

 My Loves and Losses

 I loved to go on long walks with my husband along the beach, in parks or in the bush.
-I can’t walk now without crutches and for distances more than 200 merest I need a wheelchair/scooter.
-Most days I don’t have the physical strength, due to pain, to leave my home.
+I can’t walk now without crutches or a walker and for distances more than 200 metres I need a wheelchair/scooter.
+Most days I don’t have the physical strength, due to pain from broken bones, to leave my home.

 I loved to go to Church.
-I now can’t sit for the length of a service due to my broken legs and widespread bone pain.
+I now can’t sit for the length of a service due to my broken legs, spinal stenosis and widespread bone pain.
 My stoma is so unpredictable I need access to disabled toilets, which unfortunately not all churches have.

 I loved long road trips.
 My husband and I have a whole cupboard full of photo albums cataloguing our road trips across Australia.
 Such beautiful memories are also a stark reminder of what I have lost.
 Looking at them is definitely bitter sweet.

 Being Independent.
 I’ve never been one to crave independence, even when I was healthy, but once you no longer have the ability to jump in a car and drive to the local shops or go to a hairdresser appointment etc on your own, independence is suddenly a loss.
-I am 100% reliant on my husband to be with me outside of the home and to help me with most things in the home.
+I am 100% reliant on my husband, or a carer to be with me outside of the home and to help me with most things in the home.